-The page title tag is an on-page SEO element in a page's HTML that tells web browsers and search engines the title of that web page.
+The page title tag is an on-page SEO element in a page's HTML that tells web browsers, search engines, and users the title of that web page.

-In a web browser, the title of a web page (i.e. the contents of the web page’s title tag, the metadata) is displayed on the browser tab for the web page that is loaded.
+You can also see a page title when you land on the page itself.
+In a web browser, the title of a web page is displayed on the browser tab for the web page that is loaded.

 For this reason, title tags are important for usability, social media sharing, and search engine optimization!